genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 !!! warning "Only a single genome assembly"

-    Currently, a visualization may have only a single globally configured genome.
-Different genomes for different scales (for `x` and `y` axes, for example) will be supported in the future.
+    Currently, a visualization may have only a single globally configured genome assembly.
+Different assemblies for different scales (for `x` and `y` axes, for example) will be supported in the future.

 ## Supported genomes